garyyu/docs/Testnet1-troubleshooting.md

 # Troubleshooting

 ## Wallet: Coins are 'confirmed but still locked'?
 Like other cryptocurrencies, newly mined coins are time locked, so mined coins can't be spent immediately.
+The lock time, a.k.a.
+COINBASE_MATURITY, is set to 1000 blocks on testnet1.

 ## Wallet: What's my IP:port to test receiving coins?
 This is your wallet base URL, something like http://1.2.3.4:13415